In this article, we’ll explain how to add Microsoft Forms attachments to SharePoint lists for use in Power Automate.

-The current Flow will help you transfer a list of attachments submitted via Microsoft Forms and add them to a SharePoint list item.
+Our aux flow will help you transfer a list of attachments submitted via Microsoft Forms and add them to a SharePoint list item.
 As previously mentioned, we’ll be using it as a “black box”, meaning that we’ll use an action to call and add the files to SharePoint or Microsoft lists.

 To demonstrate how it works, let’s look at a sample Microsoft Form that will collect the information from the user.